Virtual Reflections on a Dynamic 2D Eye Model Improve Spatial Reference Identification: Methodology - Prototype

-We created a functional prototype that implements the mirror eye concept for utilization on a wide range of ubiquitous hardware, such as personal computers with webcams.
-It relies on the following sub-modules:
+We created a functional prototype that implements the \mirroreye~concept for utilization on a wide range of hardware, such as personal computers with webcams.
+It relies on the following interconnected modules as depicted in Figure~\ref{fig:submodules}:

-\subsubsection{Dynamic eye model}
+\subsection{Dynamic eye model}

-The first module consists of a dynamic two-dimensional eye model that allows real-time movement of pupil and iris images relative to the sclera to create an illusion of rotation.
-To align these movements with locations of interest in space, a mapping from a camera image space to eye coordinates is applied.
+The first module consists of a dynamic 2D eye model that allows real-time movement of pupil and iris images relative to the sclera to create an illusion of rotation.
+To align these movements with locations of interest in space such that the pupil appears to point towards a target location, a mapping from a camera image space to eye coordinates is applied (see Figure \ref{fig:spatial_shift} and Equations~\ref{eq_ey}-\ref{eq_ex}).
 The camera image is mapped from the perspective of the location of the eye model on a screen.
 To simulate sensitivity to depth despite the flat camera image, we have created a module that estimates distances to objects in the scene based on provided object sizes and camera specifications for focal length and sensor size.
 The depth estimates are then used to adjust horizontal offsets in the case of the simultaneous application of multiple eye models.
-In accordance with typical vertebrate anatomy, we apply two eye models in conjunction and utilize the depth estimates to create individual horizontal offsets for each eye’s pupil and iris that create an effect of binocular disparity.
-This allows an observer to infer depth information from alignment differences between the eyes and may thus facilitate gaze target recognition.
+In accordance with typical vertebrate anatomy, we apply two eye models in conjunction and utilize the depth estimates to create individual horizontal offsets for each eye’s pupil and iris such that interpupillary distance varies with focus distance, resulting in an effect of binocular disparity.
+This allows an observer to infer depth information from alignment differences between the eyes and thus may facilitate gaze target recognition.

-\subsubsection{Attention}
+\subsection{Attention}